AGF-312 Remote Sensing of the Cryosphere (10 ECTS)

 The effective learning of remote sensing has three essential components:

-2. Practical experience in exploring and analysing remotely-sensed images and, where possible, relating them to the field experience
+- Practical experience in exploring and analysing satellite data and, where possible, comparing them to field measurements

 These components will be delivered through four weeks of thematic teaching including both field excursions and computer-lab practical sessions.
 The students must in addition prepare a project assignment (3000 words plus key remote sensing-based figures) which will assess skills in: